Time to Talk Day 2022

 Charles Winder, one of our Men’s 1st Team Hockey Players recently opened up about his mental health journey to the Hockey Club and we are really excited to share it with you.
-If you, or someone you know is struggling, more details on the universities wellbeing support can be found here.
+If you, or someone you know is struggling, more details on the universities wellbeing support.

 What have been your personal experiences with mental health?

 I first started struggling with my mental health at a young age.
 When someone close to me was diagnosed with cancer I felt helpless.
 This feeling spiralled and I soon became depressed.
 At my lowest point I began to self-harm as I felt it was my only way to have control over anything in my life.
 Internalising what I was going through became the norm and my response to any question regarding myself was “I’m fine" which was a lie.